chrisguest75/nix-examples/07_build_nodejs_image/README.md

 We create three images:

 * `buildnixnode` - used to build nixnode image (the baseimage builder)
-* `nixnode` - used to build the imae containing nodejs and npm
+* `nixnode` - used to build the image containing nodejs and npm
 * `nixnodeapp` - the final image with the application in it

 ## Build nix image builer (buildnixnode)